-The ideal understanding of a work is reached when one knows both the established meanings of words and their contextual influences upon each other.
+upon each other.
 This total meaning of the work has in recent years been called "form," though form has other meanings for the literary critic.
-Often "form" is used to indicate the more mechanical devices of structure that a literary work may possess, such as meter This unfortunate use of the word has led many and rhyme. to conceive of the sonnet and other established forms as a sort of vase into which the flowers of content are thrust.
-"Form" is also used to designate the selection and organization of content; instead of a vase, "form" in this usage may perhaps be thought of as a statue minus the stone.
-Another analogy for this meaning of "form" has been given by Theodore Roethke: "'Form' is regarded not as a neat mould to be filled, but rather as a sieve to catch certain kinds of material."
-Since "verse" has come to refer to the more mechanical structures of a work, "form" as it is used hereafter will refer either to the selection and organization of content, or to the total meaning of the work.
+Often "form" is used to indicate the more mechanical devices of structure that a literary work may possess, such as meter and rhyme.
+This unfortunate use of the word has led many to conceive of the sonnet and other established forms as a sort of vase into which the flowers of content are thrust. ""Form" is also used to designate the selection and organization of content; instead of a vase, "form" in this usage may perhaps be thought of as a statue minus the stone.
+Another analogy for this meaning of "form" has been given by Theodore Roethke: "'Form' is regarded not as a neat mold to be filled, but rather as a sieve to catch certain kinds of material."11 "Form" as it is used hereafter will refer either to the selection and organization of content, or to the total meaning of the work.